variational-attention/tf-var-attention/ded_detAttn/bleu/README.md

-BLEU score pickle file saved in this directory.
+BLEU score pickle files will be saved in this directory.